 Home Builders Blitz

-three homes. three weeks. three families.
+three homes. three weeks. one community working together.

-Home Builders Blitz is a three-week biennial event that brings together local home builders, subcontractors, and suppliers to construct three Habitat homes with donated materials and labor.
+Home Builders Blitz is a biennial event that brings together local home builders, subcontractors, and suppliers to construct three Habitat homes with donated materials and labor.
 Other businesses in the home construction industry provide sponsorship dollars and volunteer hours to ensure the project is fully funded, increasing the number of Habitat for Humanity families served in Monroe County.

 We are seeking building industry partners who want an opportunity to give back to their community.
 Builders provide gifts in-kind in the form of materials and labor and community partners, individuals, and organizations make financial contributions to ensure we can grow the number of families that have access to decent and affordable housing.